chris-molki/gpetas/docs/source/README.md

 ### Bayesian inference via sampling
 Starting the GP-ETAS sampler require a ```gpetas``` *setup_obj* as described above.
-It contains everything you need: data, domain definition, setup variables
+It contains everything you need: data, domain definition, setup variables.

+Load or generate a *setup_obj* as described above and initialize the sampler.

 ### Maximum likelihood (classical way)